BartlomiejKita/goit-react-hw-08-phonebook/README.md

 ## General info

 :boom: An application to store contacts in the phone book.
-It is refactoring of HW 04 by using react hooks.
+It is refactoring of HW 04 by using redux.

 ## Technologies